INSIDE-information-systems/OAPIF/README.md

 ## 2°/ Surface and ground water Features - INSPIRE (API4INSPIRE project)

 According to INSPIRE Hydro (HY), Environmental Monitoring Facilities (EF) with a link to observation download services (OGC SensorThings API).
-Most of the work is described in this other repo <https://github.com/INSIDE-information-systems/API4INSPIRE>
+Most of the work is described in this other repo <https://github.com/INSIDE-information-systems/API4INSPIRE>.
+See also <https://datacoveeu.github.io/API4INSPIRE/>

 ## 3°/ National information systems